A close-up of a person holding a whiskey glass with ice

 Decreased vagus nerve activity has many risks, but so does excessive vagus nerve activity.
 Especially when fluid levels aren’t optimal (which happens when we drink), increased vagus nerve activity can trigger a number of issues, including loss of consciousness, organ damage, atrial fibrillation (AFib), ringing in the ears, and more.

-5. Other Health Hazards
+5. Other Long-Term Health Risks

 Since the vagus nerve involves many systems in our body, disruptions can cause other health issues.
 Alcohol’s impact on the vagus nerve can interfere with sleep patterns, raise blood pressure, and increase risk of heart disease, asthma attacks, arthritis, and obesity.